DinoChiesa/get-gcp-id-token/README.md

 9. Create

 9. download the JSON file to your local workstation.
-The result is something like this:
+The contents will look something like this:
    ```json
    {
      "type": "service_account",